Which Country Buys the Most NFTs? Stats for the Top 10 Countries

 Japan, which has a notable NFT art market but also a highly advanced cryptocurrency market, had swung to the highest ratio of NFT searches over cryptocurrencies, as the newer market apparently surges in popularity, showing an increasing NFT interest rate.

 Nigeria, meanwhile, had the highest ratio of cryptocurrency searches over NFTs.
 According to Statista figures, the country has one of the highest rates of cryptocurrency ownership in the world, but NFTs don’t appear to yet be catching up.

 Digital currencies have surged in popularity in some developing countries where fiat currencies are weaker, and are sometimes used in places where overseas workers send remittances home.

-On the future of the NFT world, Abbasi notes: “There is definitely a lot of froth in the NFT market, as many new projects are coming out on a daily basis.
+On the future and the state of NFTs, Abbasi notes: “There is definitely a lot of froth in the NFT market, as many new projects are coming out on a daily basis.
 Many will go to 0, but blue chips like Cryptopunks will likely retain their value and even continue going higher.”